Joelbyte/weak-bases/README.md

 weak-bases
 ==========

 An encoding of the Boolean co-clone lattice in Prolog, with tools for constructing weak bases.
+More information to come later.